Top 10 Greatest Mathematicians of All Time

 3 Carl Friedrich Gauss Carl Friedrich Gauss was a German mathematician born in 1777, renowned for his contributions to number theory, statistics, algebra, and many other fields.
 Often referred to as the "Prince of Mathematicians," Gauss was a child prodigy who went on to make groundbreaking discoveries in a variety of mathematical disciplines.
 His work in astronomy and physics was also influential.
 His theorem in number theory, known as the Gaussian law, among many other discoveries, has a lasting legacy.

-Even though I like Leonard Euler very much, due to the beautiful theorems invented by him, I feel Gauss would stand as greatest mathematician of all times, if we consider the rigour of his mathematical analysis and his ability.
+Even though I like Leonard Euler very much due to the beautiful theorems invented by him, I feel Gauss would stand as the greatest mathematician of all times if we consider the rigor of his mathematical analysis and his ability.

 4 Isaac Newton Isaac Newton was an English mathematician, physicist, and astronomer born in 1643.
 He is most famous for his laws of motion and the law of universal gravitation.
 Newton's "Mathematical Principles of Natural Philosophy" laid the groundwork for classical mechanics and has been regarded as one of the most important works in the history of science.
 In mathematics, he developed the foundations of calculus, although there is some contention over the extent to which he shares this achievement with Leibniz.

-He should be on the top of the list.
+He should be at the top of the list.
 He is just the greatest mathematician who ever lived!
-Afterall he's the founder of the most important branch of mathematics-"calculus".
-So please!
-Vote for him.
+After all, he's the founder of the most important branch of mathematics: calculus.
+So please, vote for him.

 5 Euclid Euclid was an ancient Greek mathematician, often referred to as the "father of geometry" for his work in the field.
 He lived around 300 BC and his most famous contribution is the book "Elements," which has been used as the main textbook for teaching mathematics, particularly geometry, until modern times.
 The "Elements" consists of thirteen books covering topics from plane geometry to number theory.
 Euclid's work has had a profound influence on mathematics, serving as the main textbook for teaching mathematics (particularly geometry) until the late 19th or early 20th century.